 If your pay simply is not going to cover the expenses right now and allow you to work out a budget properly, look at how you can make a little extra money right now to cover the larger expenses and allow you to start budgeting properly each week.

-Do you have items you can sell (check out how to make $10,000 in a month reselling stuff)?
-Can you rent a room in the short term?
-Can you take on extra work, do cleaning or any other side hustle to get extra income for now?
+Maybe you can take on extra work, do cleaning or any other side hustle to get extra income for now?
 Check out how I made $33,277.57 on the side in 12 months, 10 ways to make $10,000 or 10 ways to make $1,000 this month to help you.

 How to Cut Back if You Need to